 J has since written, arranged, and performed numerous pieces for solo guitar and orchestra, written music for an audio book, toured in a regional country/rock band, built his own guitar, and invented his own hybrid custom guitar strings.

-J is currently working on a series of "micro-albums" that, in full-circle, incorporate storytelling in a comic book format.
+J is currently working on a series of "micro-albums"- episodic songs that, in full-circle, incorporate storytelling in a comic book-video format.

-"Who knows, Maybe I'll get to be that comic book artist, after all."
+"Who knows, Maybe I'll get to make comic books, after all."
 He says with a smile.